jordanonuma/zBlockchain_Foundations_by_ConsenSys_Academy/README.md

 The public Ethereum blockchain is necessary because public auctions are required for each sub-feed.
 Each STAKE sub-feed will give a price for STAKE as a function of its denominated token as shown in its token pair (e.g. token pair STAKE:B [read as the price of token STAKE in terms of token B], token pair STAKE:C [read as the price of token STAKE in terms of token C], and so on up to however many tokens STAKE price will be denominated in).

-Take the case of STAKE in terms of DAI.
+**Case: STAKE in terms of DAI**
 The STAKE:DAI sub-feed’s procedure will be as follows:

 1) Prime the sub-feed by purchasing STAKE tokens and sending to the Auction 1 contract.
 2) Auction 1 will sell a certain amount, _x_, STAKE tokens for DAI over a pre-defined time period.
 (The highest price of the auction, $\gamma$ DAI for every 1 STAKE, is noted).